fractastical/ar/README.md

 Nu is an Arc compiler which is derived from ar, but differs significantly in certain ways.
+Large chunks of the compiler were copied from ar, but a lot was written by me.

 The current differences are as follows: